hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 #### 2.1.3 HP Cloud Storage Objects #### {#object_resource}

-An object provides a way for you to store an arbitrary blob of data.
+An object provides a way for you to store any arbitrary data.
 This may be a document, image, video, backup file or anything else required by your application.
 You can pick any name that is meaningful to you.
 However, see [Container and Object Naming](#naming) for restrictions on object names.